Chaos Calls 01: Learning Visit

 “I know the delays with the county work were due to funding.
 But the work I’m paying for is generating a lot of income, and thus taxes, so they now have the money to get on with the work.
 I struck a deal with them to not get billed for increases for ten years if I paid ten years in advance, plus the back taxes on the land I bought.
 They worked out an estimate for the land as developed, and gave me a bill for ten years, so I paid it.
 I think we almost lost a couple of commissioners when I did that.
 They were very shocked to see it all paid as a cash transfer.
-But it’s given them the funds to get some things done that needed doing, and kept many local businesses in good shape, too.”
+But it’s given them the funds to get some things done that needed doing, and it’s kept many local businesses in good shape, too.”
 He smiles, and moves past me to his appointment for fencing.

 The whole room is quiet while we talk.
 When we part a voice I don’t know asks, “Construction work!
 But the only major construction work is that big job out on Etzler Road.
 Are you involved with that?”

 I turn, and nod, “Yes, my company is paying for the building work, and we’re sharing costs for the road works.”

 Joe laughs, “Al, the car you’re sending to pick up Meredith, is it one of your own?”

 I grin, and nod, “Yes, I’ll be in one of my armoured stretch Hummers to collect her on the night.
 So you can see, I’m not worried about costs.”